Josephrp/EasyRealEstate/README.md

 Join us and contribute to making `EasyRealEstate` the best tool for real estate investment analysis on the market!

+## Roadmap

+The roadmap for EasyRealEstate outlines the strategic plan to enhance the capabilities and reach of the application, ensuring it remains at the forefront of real estate investment analysis tools.
+The planned upgrades and expansions are detailed below:

-## 1 - Enhanced Financial Data Integration
+### 1 - Enhanced Financial Data Integration

 - **Objective**: Improve the accuracy and depth of financial data retrieval by fully integrating with OpenBB’s latest APIs.
 - **Actions**:
   - Develop and implement new data connectors to fetch and process more comprehensive data from OpenBB.
   - Ensure real-time financial data analysis capabilities are robust and provide actionable insights.

-## 2 - Interface Enhancement with Gradio
+### 2 - Interface Enhancement with Gradio

 - **Objective**: Enhance user interaction and accessibility through a Gradio-based interface that simplifies complex data.
 - **Actions**:
   - Integrate Gradio to create a more interactive and user-friendly web interface.
   - Provide users with real-time manipulation of data and parameters with immediate visual feedback.

-## 3 - Expansion of Property Listings
+### 3 - Expansion of Property Listings

 - **Objective**: Broaden the scope of property listings to include more countries and providers, transforming EasyRealEstate into a truly global platform.
 - **Actions**:
   - Establish partnerships with additional real estate data providers from different countries.
   - Incorporate diverse property listings into the platform, ensuring a wide array of options for international investors.

-## 4 - Advanced Team Collaboration Features
+### 4 - Advanced Team Collaboration Features

 - **Objective**: Develop multi-team collaboration capabilities to support complex investment decisions involving multiple stakeholders.
 - **Actions**:
   - Design and implement a graph logic system that facilitates effective communication and task management among different teams.
   - Introduce features such as task assignment, progress tracking, and collaborative financial modeling.

-## 5 - Structured Output for Reporting
+### 5 - Structured Output for Reporting

 - **Objective**: Automate the generation of structured reports in document format (e.g., Word) that summarize investment analysis and insights.
 - **Actions**:
   - Develop functionality to convert analysis results into well-structured, professional Word documents.
   - Implement templates and customization options to cater to various reporting needs and preferences.

-## 6 - Market Expansion to Brokers and Real Estate Promoters
+### 6 - Market Expansion to Brokers and Real Estate Promoters

 - **Objective**: Extend the market reach by directly targeting real estate brokers and promoters, providing them with powerful tools for property marketing and investment analysis.
 - **Actions**:
   - Tailor marketing strategies to appeal to brokers and promoters.
   - Adapt the platform to include features specifically designed for real estate professionals, such as lead generation and market trend analysis.

-## 7 - Establish as a Leading Global Platform for Investment Properties
+### 7 - Establish as a Leading Global Platform for Investment Properties

 - **Objective**: Position EasyRealEstate as the premier global platform for real estate investment, known for its precision, reliability, and comprehensiveness.
 -  **Actions**:
    - Enhance global brand recognition through strategic marketing and partnerships.
    - Continuously innovate and update the platform to maintain a competitive edge and cater to international market dynamics.

-### References
+#### References

 - Open BB Dev
   - https://hackathon.openbb.dev/docs#/equity/equity_fundamental_metrics